Rooikat: Background

 The first Rooikats were manufactured by Sandock-Austral beginning in September 1987, and delivered to the South African Army for further tests by December.
 Another three were delivered in October 1988.
 The Rooikat did not enter service in large numbers until August 1989, when a single South African armoured squadron began receiving it.
-Mass production commenced around mid 1990.
+Mass production commenced around mid-1990.

 Service

-Upon its inception in 1994 the South African National Defence Force (SANDF) immediately retired the surviving Eland-90 fleet.
-Nevertheless, some Elands remained with reserve units as late as 1996 since there were only 176 Rooikats in service at the time.
+Upon its inception in 1994 the South African National Defence Force (SANDF) immediately ordered the retirement of the surviving Eland-90 fleet.
+Nevertheless, some Elands remained with reserve units as late as 1996 until sufficient numbers of the Rooikat could be produced to phase them out.
 The SANDF subsequently issued a requirement for another 66 Rooikats from Sandock-Austral, which had been absorbed by Land Systems OMC.
 New SANDF doctrine placed an emphasis on the Rooikat's primary role of reconnaissance, as well as the harassment of enemy rearguard units.
 In a marked departure from the manoeuvre-oriented anti-tank tactics of the South African Border War, Rooikat crews were also trained to engage tanks only from defilade or otherwise static defensive positions.

 Just prior to general elections in 1994, the South African Army deployed the Rooikat for internal patrols.
 During the Southern African Development Community intervention in Lesotho, Rooikats of the 1 Special Service Battalion were called up to reinforce South African mechanised units then skirmishing with Lesotho Army mutineers.
 The armoured cars arrived in Maseru, the capital of Lesotho, on 22 September 1998 and participated in various security operations.